Mission Barrio Adentro

 Mission Barrio Adentro (English: Mission Into the Neighborhood) is a Venezuelan social welfare program established by the President Hugo Chávez.
 Through Misión Barrio Adentro, Cuban doctors served Venezuelan communities where Venezuela's mostly white medical staff refused to work.

 Of a planned 8,500 Barrio Adentro I centers, 2,708 had been built by May 2007, using an investment of around US$126 million, with a further 3,284 under construction.

-In Caracas, Mission Barrio Adentro I and II centers in 32 parishes were the subject of constant complaints regarding performance even after receiving 1.492 million bolívares from the government.
+In Caracas, Mission Barrio Adentro I and II centers in 32 parishes were the subject of constant complaints regarding performance, even after receiving 1.492 million bolívares from the government.
 As of December 2014, it was estimated that 80% of Barrio Adentro establishments were abandoned in Venezuela, with the majority of Cuban medical personnel leaving the country.

 By the end of 2015, the Bolivarian government reported that one in three of Venezuelan patients admitted to public health facilities that year died.
 In October 2016, the Miami Herald reported that hundreds of doctors were being recalled by the Cuban government, allegedly due to a lack of payments by Venezuela.

 History

-When Hugo Chávez was elected president in 1998, 70% of Venezuelans lacked regular access to health care and over 4 million children and adolescents experienced malnutrition.
+When Hugo Chávez was elected president in 1998, 70% of Venezuelans lacked regular access to health care, and over 4 million children and adolescents experienced malnutrition.
 This situation did not meaningfully improve during the early years of the Chávez presidency.

 Through Misión Barrio Adentro, Cuban doctors served Venezuelan communities where Venezuela's mostly white medical staff refused to work.
 In 2003, Caracas's pro-Chávez mayor proposed the Barrio Adentro program to bring free local health care to poor areas in Libertador.
 The Venezuelan Medical Federation instructed its members to boycott the program.
 The mayor sought assistance from the Cuban embassy, and the Barrio Adentro program was launched in April 2003 with 58 Cuban doctors.
 By December 2003, the program had been expanded on a national scope, and over 10,000 Cuban medical professionals had come to Venezuela.
-Venezuela compensated Cuba for medical costs by providing with oil at below market prices.
+Venezuela compensated Cuba for medical costs by providing oil at below market prices.

 Of a planned 8,500 Barrio Adentro I centers, 2,708 had been built by May 2007, using an investment of around US$126 million, with a further 3,284 under construction.

 Barrio Adentro II established hundreds of diagnostic centers, rehabilitation centers, and other centers for specialized care.
 Through Barrio Adentro III, 300 Venezuelan hospitals were modernized.
 New specialist hospitals were built pursuant to Barrio Adentro IV.

-In Caracas, Mission Barrio Adentro I and II centers in 32 parishes were the subject of constant complaints regarding performance even after receiving 1.492 million bolívares from the government.
+In Caracas, Mission Barrio Adentro I and II centers in 32 parishes were the subject of constant complaints regarding performance, even after receiving 1.492 million bolívares from the government.
 Councilman Alejandro Vivas stated that "instead of having positive results, what is observed is the discontent of the citizens for a performance that leaves much to be desired".